How often have you said, “I just want to be happy”? Or how many times did you say to a loved one: “I just want you to be happy”.

-The answer is “Yes” and in this new Real Talk Friday episode Ted Ryce will reveal it.
+The answer is “Yes” and in this new Ted Talk episode Ted Ryce will reveal it.

 He will also talk about the reason why it is a struggle to stay positive most of the time, how early childhood experiences affect us as adults, the impact of trauma on our nervous system, how to create more positive experiences in your life and much more.

 Listen now to find out the magic formula to a happy, positive and fulfilled life!